phpdevcommunity/essential-framework/framework-doc/events.md

 # Events

-The Essential Framework is compatible with PSR-14, which means that all event dispatchers implementing PSR-14 are compatible with the framework.
-By default, the framework uses the `devcoder-xyz/php-event-dispatcher` library for event handling.
-You can refer to the documentation [here](https://github.com/devcoder-xyz/php-event-dispatcher) for more details on how to use this library.
+The Michel Framework is compatible with PSR-14, which means that all event dispatchers implementing PSR-14 are compatible with the framework.
+By default, the framework uses the `phpdevcommunity/php-event-dispatcher` library for event handling.
+You can refer to the documentation [here](https://github.com/phpdevcommunity/php-event-dispatcher) for more details on how to use this library.

 Now, let's explore how events are handled within the framework and how you can integrate your event listeners and subscribers.

 ## Event Configuration

-Event configuration in the Essential Framework is managed through the `listeners.php` file located in the `/config` directory.
+Event configuration in the Michel Framework is managed through the `listeners.php` file located in the `/config` directory.
 This file allows you to specify event-to-listener mappings for your application.

 Here's an example of event configuration in the framework, demonstrating two ways to define event listeners: